 Multi-cloud vs single-cloud

-When multi-cloud really pays off — and when it just multiplies operational complexity.
+When multi-cloud really pays off — and when it only multiplies operational complexity.

 GitOps with ArgoCD and Flux